outroll/vesta/README.md

     + You can even create your own APT repositorium in a minute
     + We are using latest nginx version for vesta-nginx package
     + With your own APT infrastructure you can take security of Vesta-installer infrastructure in your own hands.
 You will have full control of your Vesta code (this way you can rest assured that there's 0% chance that you'll install malicious packages from repositories that may get hacked)
+    + Binaries that you compile is 100% compatible with official VestaCP from vestacp.com, so you can run official VestaCP code with your own binaries (in case you don't want source code from this fork)

 How to install
 ----------------------------